Number 35 Norwich

 Availability Your dates are available

-Quality accommodation located at five minute short walk from Norwich train station and canal walks.
-This property is spacious and fitted to a very high standard.
+Homely accommodation located at five minute short walk from Norwich train station and canal walks.
 It is well placed for Norwich business, media and education community within walking distant of the city's tourist attractions, trendy bars and restaurants.
-This 3 bedroom property is ideally suited for corporate and leisure travellers wishing to experience living in the heart of Norwich City centre.
+This 3 bedroom property is ideally suited for corporate and leisure travelers wishing to experience living in the heart of Norwich City center.